tesudesu/just-a-bulletin/README.md

 # Just A Bulletin

 Write a message for strangers across the globe or beside you.
-With capability to search messages by name and/or date ranges.

 Technologies: HTML, CSS, JavaScript (React), Express (Node.js), MongoDB, Mongoose